Pin-and-lug cipher machine with irregular stepping

 all advancing the same number of steps, but the number of steps may

-This model is compatible with the old types of C-machines, the M-209, the
+backwards compatible with the older types of C-machines,

-This is a CX-52b that is enhanced with the Hüttenhain 1 feature.
+This is a CX-52b, enhanced with the Hüttenhain feature.
+1

 Austrian market, for which HELL had an exclusive contract.

-It is the only version that is approved by
+It is the only version that was approved by

 Dr. Erich Hüttenhain 1

-for use by the German Bundeswehr (Army), where it is known as the
+for use by the German Bundeswehr (Army), where it was known as the

-These machines can be of the a, b or c type and may have the complementary
+These machines can be of the a, b or c type and can optionally have the

-This is a 30 character version of the CX-52, suitable for the Arabic
+This is a 30 character version of the CX-52, 2 suitable for alternative

 The basic version of the machine was sold in a grey painted